Medical expert of the article

 - fibro-invasive (Riedel);

-Specific thyroiditis in other classifications are classified as chronic purulent.
+Specific thyroiditis, according to other classifications, is classified as chronic purulent.

 What do need to examine?